Quadratic Formula

 The two roots of the quadratic equation are and .

-The quadratic formula is derived from the general form of the quadratic equation set equal to zero[1].
-Visually, a quadratic equation forms the shape of a parabola and the formula returns the points where the parabola intersects with the axis.
-This is illustrated in the figure below:
+Visually, a quadratic equation forms the shape of a parabola and the formula returns the points where the parabola intersects with the axis as shown in the figure below.

-Plugging in the coefficients: , and of the quadratic equation into the formula will produce two results because the square root operator returns both a positive and negative solution.
+Given values for the coefficients , and of the quadratic equation, the quadratic formula will produce two results because the square root operator returns both a positive and negative solution.
 This is explicitly shown by expanding the (plus-minus) symbol into two separate expressions.

 Sometimes the quadratic equation does not intersect with the -axis as is the case with the quadratic equation below.
 When this happens, applying the quadratic formula will result in a negative number as input to the square root operator.